Are We Decentralized Yet?

 For web serving, this site uses data from a number of sources that have been aggregated by the Internet Yellow Pages project from the IIJ Research Laboratory.
 It uses the worldwide Tranco Top 1m list of the million most popular websites, compiled by the DistriNet research group.
 The URLs of these websites' front pages are mapped to IP addresses, which are then mapped to AS numbers.
 We use the sibling AS dataset from the Internet Intelligence Research Lab to aggregate ASes run by the same organization.
 The process is similar to that used by Habib et al. in SIGCOMM 2025, though we use a different data source and compute statistics worldwide.
 Note that because this style of measurement looks at the main URL for the site's front page, it will, in many cases, count the CDN serving a site rather than the site's origin server.

 For the public git forges, this site uses the number of "origins" of type "git" archived by Software Heritage; this is roughly equivalent to the number of git repositories they crawl.
 Software Heritage's archive coverage can be found on their coverage page.
-The likely undercounts the true number of repositories, and each "fork" counts as a separate repository.
+This likely undercounts the true number of repositories, and each "fork" counts as a separate repository.

 Web Serving